 Red grouper are found in the Western Atlantic from Massachusetts through the Gulf of Mexico and south to Brazil.
 Red grouper is a shallow-water grouper – they’re common in waters 10 to 40 feet deep.
 Juveniles prefer grass beds, rock formations, and reefs in shallow, nearshore waters.
 Red grouper move offshore from shallower reef environments as they mature.
 Adults are most commonly found around ledges, crevices, and caverns of rocky limestone reefs, and also near lower-profile, live-bottom areas.
 Adults may school or move together as groups, but only for short distances.

 Red grouper are among the top predators in reef community food webs and may control some aspects of community balance in reef systems.
-Red grouper are “unspecialized and opportunistic feeders” – they eat any convenient prey.
+Red grouper are "unspecialized and opportunistic feeders" – they eat any convenient prey.
 They engulf prey whole by opening their large mouths, dilating their gill covers, rapidly drawing in a current of water, and inhaling the food.
 Red grouper feed on a wide variety of fish, octopus, and crustaceans, including shrimp, lobsters, and stomatopods.
 The same predators that eat snappers prey on smaller grouper, including jacks, other groupers, sharks, barracudas, and morays.
-Large sharks and large carnivorous marine mammals prey on adult red grouper.
+Large sharks and carnivorous marine mammals prey on adult red grouper.

 Red grouper have a robust body with small scales.
 Their head and body are dark reddish brown, shading pink or reddish below with occasional white spots on the sides and black spots on the cheeks.
 They have large mouths with their lower jaw often projecting slightly beyond their upper jaws, bands of slender, sharp teeth, and usually a few stout fixed canines.
 Their large mouths allow them to eat their prey whole.

 There are two stocks of red grouper, one in the South Atlantic and one in the Gulf of Mexico.
-Scientists from NOAA’s Southeast Fisheries Science Center monitor the abundance of these populations.
+Scientists from NOAA's Southeast Fisheries Science Center monitor the abundance of these populations.
 Scientists, managers, and stakeholders assess the status of these stocks through the Southeast Data, Assessment, and Review (SEDAR) process.
-The Gulf population was last assessed in 2009; the South Atlantic population was assessed in 2010.
+The Gulf of Mexico population was last assessed in 2009; the South Atlantic population was assessed in 2010.

 According to the 2009 stock assessment, Gulf of Mexico red grouper has generally been increasing in abundance since 1986.
 The stock has declined a bit since 2005, possibly due to a red tide event that occurred that year.
-Despite this event, the stock did not decline below the “overfished threshold” (the level scientists have determined to be unsustainable) and the population is currently at 86 percent of the target level.
+Despite this event, the stock did not decline below the "overfished threshold" (the level scientists have determined to be unsustainable) and the population is currently at 86 percent of the target level.
+In 2012, managers increased the Gulf of Mexico red grouper annual catch limits.

 Harvesting Red Grouper

 Commercial fishermen mainly use hook-and-line gear, including longlines and handlines, to harvest red grouper.
 Sea turtles and other reef fishes, such as snappers and groupers, can be incidentally caught while fishing for red grouper.
 Management prohibits the use of trawl gear, fish traps, and bottom longlines (in some areas) in the South Atlantic and Gulf of Mexico to reduce bycatch, and several areas are also closed to all fishing to protect snappers and groupers.
 In certain areas of the South Atlantic and throughout the Gulf of Mexico, fishermen are required to use circle hooks and dehooking devices to improve the chance of survival of any unintentionally caught fish.
-In the Gulf of Mexico, they’re also required to use venting tools when necessary.
+In the Gulf of Mexico, they're encouraged to use venting tools or other tools such as a fish descender when necessary.
 (When reef fish are brought quickly to the surface by hook-and-line, the gas in their swimbladders can overexpand.
 Venting tools help deflate the expanded abdominal cavity, preventing serious injury to the fish and making it easier for them to return to deep water.)
 Commercial and charterboat/headboat reef fish fishermen must use appropriate release gear and follow handling protocols to increase the chance of survival of any incidentally caught sea turtles.

 Who's in charge?
 NOAA Fisheries and the South Atlantic and Gulf of Mexico Fishery Management Councils